unilock/unipack3ishmod/README.md

 - fixes a bug in Biome Makeover that causes an internal server error
 - fixes a bug in Blood Magic that causes client/server entity data desyncs
 - fixes a bug in Caupona that causes an internal server error
+- fixes a bug in Caverns & Chasms that causes an internal server error
 - fixes an incompatibility in Complex Hex when used with Sinytra Connector that causes a startup crash
 - fixes a bug in Corail Backpack when used with Accessories that causes it to not work
 - fixes a bug in Create when used with Stacker (bigger stack sizes mod)